Bujo key ideas for rapid logging

 In this post, I will walk you through how to use the bullet journal key symbols for rapid logging and I will share a few examples to inspire you on bullet journal key ideas.

-If you are new to bullet journal you might want to check out my guide for starting a bullet journal.
+If you are new to bullet journals you might want to check out my guide for starting a bullet journal.
 It’s the best place to start if you are a Bullet Journal beginner as I give you an entire overview of the system for you to start up.

 A bujo consist of the following parts: